slavadev/kidsboards/README.md

  - Add points for good acts and remove for bad
  - Watch how your kid is getting better

-With bright illustrations **Thatsaboy** makes this process more interesting for children.
+With bright illustrations **Kids Boards** makes this process more interesting for children.

 ## Used tools